 - Place the one cup of flour into a sifter.

-- Remove two tablespoons of the flour, placing it back into the container.
+- Remove two tablespoons of the flour, placing it back into the flour container.

-- Add in the two tablespoons of the cornstarch to the sifter and sift together.
+- Add the two tablespoons of cornstarch to the sifter and sift together.

 - Sift together a second time before using.